ninjha252/ninjha252/README.md

 ### HELLO!

 I am Nitin Jha from Jamshedpur, Jharkhand.
-I'm a 3rd year undergraduate Physics student at the Ashoka University.
-In my leisure time, I like to watch shows, sketch, or paint.
+I'm currently purusing research in Quantum Networking and their respective routing protocols at Kennesaw State University, GA, USA.

 ### Connect with me: